1ttric/1ttric.github.io/content/items/about.md

 Hello.
 I'm a full-stack developer from Boston.

-I enjoy challenging problems, well-designed archtitecture, and containers!
+I enjoy challenging problems, well-designed archtitecture, and building tech stacks from the hardware up.

 Find out more at the links below: